 The most common outcome for children in foster care is a safe reunification with their families.
 Nationwide, more than half of youth who enter foster care are safely reunified.
 The average length of time a child is in foster care is about a year, but much of this is dependent on how long it takes for the family to resolve their conflicts or disruptions and demonstrate that their home is safe for their child to return home.

-Types of Foster Care a Child Enters Before Reunification
+Types of Foster Care a Child May Enter Before Reunification

 How You Can Help

 In the West Virginia foster care system, more foster parents are needed than ever before.
 The most significant way you can help is by becoming a foster parent.
+We’re especially looking for people willing to care for teens and sibling sets.
 If you’re interested, we’d love to answer any questions you may have and guide you through the process.
 Click here to contact us!